UKAcademe/Animated-SplashScreen/README.md

 ## Implementation

-Add lottie as a gradle dependency to our android project in android studio For this, just go into your app level build.gradle file located at app/build.gradle and add the following lines in dependencies code block.
+Add lottie as a gradle dependency to our android project in android studio</br>
+For this, just go into your app level build.gradle file located at app/build.gradle and add the following lines in dependencies code block.

 ```groovy